elastic/elastic-otel-node/packages/opentelemetry-node/docs/getting-started.md

 ```sh
 node --require @elastic/opentelemetry-node my-service.js
 ```

+The Distro will automatically instrument popular modules (see [supported instrumentations](./supported-technologies.md#instrumentations)) used by your service, and send traces, metrics, and logs telemetry data (using OTLP) to your configured observability backend.

 <!-- TODO: link to a reference section on other ways to start the Distro once we have those docs. -->